dankogai/swift-complex/README.md

 $ scripts/prep-xcode
 ```

 And the Workspace opens up for you with Playground on top.
+The playground is written as a manual.

 ### iOS and Swift Playground